zzx66699/Coursera/Meta_marketing_analytics/01 Marketing analytics foundation.md

 know their competitors information, user demographic data
 - social listening tool
 know people outside their audience think about their brands

+## 4. Online interaction generate data
+- Every publisher website starts with a blank canvas made of code and stored on a web server.
+- To fill this canvas, the publisher uses a tool called content management system, CMS.
+It enables publisher to store, create, and manage content on their websites.
+- The publisher will leave some space on the website for advertising.
+Ads server will place the ads.
+- When person's browser requests a web page from the publisher, some data about a person is sent to the publisher.
+That information is used to bring the right content to the person, but it's also sent to the Ad server to make sure a relevant Ad is displayed.